 CP studies: Planning

-To ensure the CP study is planned and conducted adequately, a clinical performance study protocol (clinical performance study plan in the IVDR) (CPSP) should be generated.
+To support adequate planning and conducting of the CP study, a clinical performance study protocol (clinical performance study plan in the IVDR) (CPSP) should be generated.
 Topics usually included are described in ISO 20916 section 5.5.3 and normative Annex B, and include information on:

 Note: Much of the required information can be documented separately from the CPSP (e.g., information on study sites or SAE reporting), but should be very carefully addressed.
 Often these documents need to be included in respective country submissions as well as notifications to ECs and NCAs.